 Magnus was named executive vice president, programming acquisitions and scheduling in May 2015, and he began overseeing ESPN’s relationship with BAMTech in June 2017.
 He previously served as senior vice president, programming and acquisitions (January 2014 – May 2015), and senior vice president, college sports programming, since March 2008.

 For years, Magnus set the strategic direction of the company’s college sports content, which included acquiring, scheduling and programming college football, college basketball and NCAA Championships across the ESPN networks.
 He played an integral role in securing long-term rights to the College Football Playoff, the Rose, Sugar and Orange Bowls, the NCAA and some of the nation’s top college athletics conferences, including the ACC, Big 10, Big 12, Pac-12 and SEC.

-Magnus had served as vice president and general manager of ESPNU, the 24-hour college sports network, since November 2004 where he guided all programming, production and operations for ESPNU and led the inter-departmental team responsible for the growth and development of the network and related multi-media initiatives.
-Under his direction, men’s college basketball ratings increased over multiple consecutive seasons and new initiatives such as Bracket Buster Saturday and College GameDay (basketball version) were introduced.
-In 2013, SI.com named Magnus the fifth “Most Powerful Person in College Sports”, just several months after being granted the National Football Foundation’s prestigious Legacy Award for his support and leadership in promoting college football.
-In 2006, Magnus was named to the distinguished Sports Business Journal Forty Under 40, honoring the most promising young executives in sports business under the age of 40.
+From November 2004 through March 2008, Magnus served as vice president and general manager of ESPNU, the 24-hour college sports network.
+He guided all programming, production and operations and led the inter-departmental team responsible for the growth and development of the network and related multi-media initiatives.
+Under his direction, men’s college basketball ratings increased over multiple consecutive seasons and new initiatives such as Bracket Buster Saturday and College GameDay (basketball) were introduced.

+Magnus has been named to the annual CableFax 100, which salutes the industry’s top power players and game changers, each year since 2018.
+He was honored with the National Football Foundation’s prestigious Legacy Award in 2013 for his support and leadership in promoting college football.
+In 2006, Magnus was also named to the distinguished Sports Business Journal Forty Under 40, honoring the most promising young executives in sports business under the age of 40.